Cosys-Lab/Cosys-AirSim/docs/ros.md

 # How to use AirSim with Robot Operating System (ROS)

-AirSim and ROS can be integrated using C++ or Python.
+AirSim and ROS can be integrated using Python.
 Some example ROS node are provided demonstrating how to publish data from AirSim as ROS topics.

 # Python